 For questions please call 208-642-6006 ext.
 1307 during office hours

-Informational Guide Updated on July 1, 2016.
-The following information pertains to the Idaho Concealed Weapon laws; specifically Idaho Code Section 18-3302.
-STEPS TO OBTAIN A REGULAR OR ENHANCED CONCEALED WEAPONS LICENSE ARE AS FOLLOWS:
+STEPS TO OBTAIN A REGULAR OR ENHANCED CONCEALED WEAPONS PERMIT ARE AS FOLLOWS:

-$59.85 The initial fee is set by Idaho Code for a Regular and Enhanced permit.
+Initial Application $56.10 – The initial fee is set by Idaho Code for Regular and Enhanced permits.

-The concealed weapon license will expire five (5) years from the time of issuance.
+The concealed weapon permits will expire (5) years from the application approval date.

-$37.85 Renewal fee is set by Idaho Code, at the time of submitting a renewal application.
-A renewal license will also be valid for a period of five (5) years from expiration date.
-Any licensee renewing their permit may renew 90 days prior to or 90 days after the expiration without a late fee.
+Fees will be collected at the time of submitting a renewal application.
+A renewal permit will not require fingerprinting but will require another background check and application approval.
+A renewal permit will also be valid for a period of five (5) years from application date.
+Any license renewing their permit may renew 90 days after the expiration without being subject to a late fee.
 From 91 days to 180 days, an additional $10.00 late fee will be added.
 After 181 days, the licensee must submit an initial application and pay the fees subscribed above.